Sivas: Sport

-Football is the most popular sport: in the older districts above the city centre children often kick balls around in the evenings in the smallest streets.
+Football is the most popular sport: in the older districts above the city centre children often kickballs around in the evenings in the smallest streets.
 The city's football club is Sivasspor, which plays its games at the New Sivas 4 Eylül Stadium.
-The club currently plays in Süper Lig.
+The club currently plays in TFF 1.
+Lig.

 Cuisine

 Specialties of Sivas are tarhana (a soup made using sour yogurt), kelecos (a sour potato soup made with yoghurt) and katmer, a flaky pastry-bread which can be consumed on its own.
 One distinct feature of Sivas cooking is the use of madimak, which is a local herb used similarly to spinach.
-Sivas kebabı is a variety of kebab originating from Sivas.
+Sivas kebabı is a variety of kebab originating from Sivas, which is a mixture of meat and vegetables.